xaslilac/intro/README.md

 yarn dev
 ```

+Go poke around in ./renderer/engine.ts and have fun!
+There are lots of samples to get you
+started.

 ## How it works

 Intro is based around a dot-matrix display (a screen made out of a grid of small dots)